Model Compiler

 Start Model Compilation

 After filling out and selecting all necessary information in the previous steps, click Compile.
+The compilation will be added as a task in the task list.
 When the compilation process is done, your model will be published to the selected model zoo.

 Last updated